exgalsky/exgaltoolkit/README.md

-# EXtra-GALactic (sky simulation) TOOLKIT
+# EXtra-GALactic Toolkit

-### An assortment of tools and utilities needed for extra-galactic sky simulations with lagrangian perturbation theory
+A toolkit for extra-galactic sky simulations with Lagrangian Perturbation Theory

 ## Overview

-This toolkit provides a comprehensive framework for generating mock galaxy catalogs and initial conditions using Lagrangian Perturbation Theory (LPT).
-The codebase has been recently refactored to provide a modern, maintainable architecture while preserving 100% backward compatibility with existing user code.
+This toolkit provides a framework for generating cosmological initial conditions using Lagrangian Perturbation Theory (LPT).
+The codebase implements core functionality for cosmological simulations with JAX acceleration and MPI support.

 ## Architecture

-The toolkit now features a clean modular architecture with the following components:
+The toolkit features a modular architecture with the following components:

 ### Core Modules
-- **`exgaltoolkit.core`** - Configuration management, data models, and exception handling
+- **`exgaltoolkit.initial_conditions`** - IC generation classes (ICGenerator, ICWriter)
-- **`exgaltoolkit.services`** - Business logic services (cosmology, grid operations, LPT, I/O)
+- **`exgaltoolkit.cosmology`** - Cosmological parameters and services (CosmologyService, CosmologicalParameters)
-- **`exgaltoolkit.workflow`** - Step-based simulation execution pipeline
-- **`exgaltoolkit.api`** - High-level simulation interfaces and factory patterns
+- **`exgaltoolkit.grid`** - Grid operations and LPT calculations (GridOperations, LPTCalculator)
-- **`exgaltoolkit.legacy`** - Backward compatibility wrappers for existing interfaces

-### Legacy Modules (Fully Compatible)
-- **`exgaltoolkit.mockgen`** - Mock galaxy generation (Sky, CosmologyInterface, ICs)
-- **`exgaltoolkit.lpt`** - Lagrangian Perturbation Theory implementation (Cube)
 - **`exgaltoolkit.util`** - Utilities for MPI, JAX, and backend management
 - **`exgaltoolkit.mathutil`** - Mathematical utilities and random number generation
+- **`exgaltoolkit.data`** - Data files and resources

 ## Installation